What Makes a Tree Protected and How to Find Out

 Preservation orders

-How can I tell when a tree is in danger?
+How do I know if a tree is protected?

 TPO search